 Q: How much do the dreadfalls cost and what am I paying for?

-While synthetic hair is considerably affordable overseas, the price jumps about threefold by the time I ship it to Singapore from UK or USA.
+While synthetic hair is considerably affordable overseas, the price jumps about threefold by the time I ship it to Singapore.
 The multi-coloured wool I use is hand-blended in Japan, where I go to personally source for.

 As for the process, I use about 4-5 colours in each set to get a unique mix.
 Each dread is then hand crocheted before sealing.